 Ace the Bathound's jetpack.

-Batman being crushed with a giant hammer and his soul drifting to heaven replete with harp, angel wings, and scowl, corny; him being melted in a vat of acid to the bone horrifying, everything afterwards is just plain funny.
+Batman being crushed with a giant hammer and his soul drifting to heaven replete with harp, angel wings, and cowl, corny; him being melted in a vat of acid to the bone, horrifying; everything afterwards is just plain funny.

 Bruce Wayne: I forgot how cute you are when you're threatening